Books

 Book cover of Know-It-All Society by Michael Lynch

-Know-It-All Society: Truth and Arrogance in Political Culture (WW Norton, 2019)
+Know-It-All Society: Truth and Arrogance in Political Culture (WW Norton, 2019).
+Winner 2019 George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.

 “This book is both a treasure and a treatthat rare volume that is philosophically rich, politically relevant, and lyrically written.”
 Eboo Patel, author of Out of Many Faiths